PDOK/webservices-workshop/src/WORKSHOP.md

 })
 ```

-> Note: you can also remove the popup div from `index.html`, in that case do not forget to also remove the `closer` variable from the js file.
+> **NOTE:** you can also remove the popup div from `index.html`, in that case do not forget to also remove the `closer` variable from the `index.js` file.

 Refresh your browser to see the result:

 ![GeoJSON layer](images/geojson_layer.png "GeoJSON layer")

-With a simple modification of the style function the labelling can be made dynamic, based on the exent of the current view, this way all features in the current view are labelled.
+With a simple modification of the style function the labeling can be made dynamic, based on the extent of the current view, this way all features in the current view are labeled.
 You can replace the `var labelPoint` in the `function styleFunc`:

 ```javascript
 var labelPoint = multiLineString.getClosestPoint(getCenter(map.getView().calculateExtent(map.getSize())))
 ```

-However this is not an ideal solution either due to the jumping labels on panning and zoomchange by the user.

-> TODO: This can off course also be solved, but as you may realise labelling is hard a problem.
+However this is not an ideal solution either due to the jumping labels on panning and `zoomchange` by the user.
+This can off course also be solved client side, but as you may realize labeling features is not a trivial problem.

 Since we have the actual vector data loaded in the viewer, it is fairly easy to highlight features that have been clicked.
 Add the following to `index.js`: